Sir John Soane's Museum

 History, tourist information, and nearby accommodation

-Among the buildings designed by Soane during his long and successful career are Fizhanger Manor in Ealing (later the public library), Moggerhanger House in Bedfordshire, and the Dulwich Art Gallery.
+Among the buildings designed by Soane during his long and successful career are Pitzhanger Manor in Ealing (later the public library), Moggerhanger House in Bedfordshire, and the Dulwich Picture Gallery.

 In 1792 Soane bought No. 12 Lincolns Inn Fields as a family home for himself and his wife Eliza.
 The site was conveniently located close to major coaching stops on High Holborn, which enabled Soane to travel to meet with clients.
 Soane tore down the house and rebuilt it with a two-storey office block at the back.